MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

-  msg.pubtime      msg['pubTime']                     when the message was originally published (standard field) msg.baseurl      msg['baseUrl']                     root of the url tree of posted file (standard field) msg.relpath      msg['relPath']                     relative path concatenated to baseUrl for canonical path *no equivalent*  msg['retPath']                     opaque retrieval path to override canonical one. msg.notice       no equivalent                      calculated from other field on v2 write msg.new_subtopic msg['new_subtopic']                avoid in sr3... calculated from relPath msg.new_dir      msg['new_dir']                     name of the directory where files will be written
+  msg.pubtime      msg['pubTime']                     when the message was originally published (standard field) msg.baseurl      msg['baseUrl']                     root of the url tree of posted file (standard field) msg.relpath      msg['relPath']                     relative path concatenated to baseUrl for canonical path *no equivalent*  msg['retrievePath']                     opaque retrieval path to override canonical one. msg.notice       no equivalent                      calculated from other field on v2 write msg.new_subtopic msg['new_subtopic']                avoid in sr3... calculated from relPath msg.new_dir      msg['new_dir']                     name of the directory where files will be written